 Olafson Ethics Symposium

-The Nistler College places a strong emphasis on ethics education, recognizing it as essential to developing responsible and principled leaders.
-Through the Olafson Ethics Symposium, students explore the complexities of ethical decision-making and learn to navigate challenges with integrity and accountability.
+The Nistler College strongly focuses on teaching ethics because it believes ethical learning is important for developing responsible and principled leaders.
+Through the Olafson Ethics Symposium, students examine real-world ethical challenges and learn how to make decisions with honesty, integrity, and accountability.

 Barry Auditorium/Nistler Hall + Virtual